 Titan T-3 Series Tall Squat Stand

-Who Should Buy The Titan T-3 Squat Stand with Pull-Up Bar
+Who Should Buy The Titan T-3 Series Tall Squat Stand

-- Shoppers who want a robust, we’ll built squat rack without having to pay extra for high quality.
+- Shoppers who want a robust, well-built squat rack won’t have to pay extra for high quality with this rack.

-- Lifters who just need a no-frills squat rack and pull-up bar without extra features, this might be the one for you.
+- If you just need a no-frills squat rack and pull-up bar without extra features, this might be the one for you.

-Who Shouldn’t Buy The Titan T-3 Squat Stand with Pull-Up Bar
+Who Shouldn’t Buy The Titan T-3 Series Tall Squat Stand

 - If you are looking for a rack with more accessories and features, you’ll need to purchase them separately.